-- (i) In both version, Nikon and Canon, the rear-curtain sync mode is available when in use are digital cameras connected to the strobe by a synchro cable correctly wired according to the specific i-TTL or E-TTL protocol (chapter 15.0). - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the rear-curtain sync is not available.
+- (i) In both version, Nikon, Canon, and Sony the rear-curtain sync mode is available when in use are digital cameras connected to the strobe by a synchro cable correctly wired according to the specific digital protocols (chapter 16.0). - (i) When the SLV slave input mode is selected, frontal signal by optical receiver on parabolic reflector, the rear-curtain sync is not available.